-546 This study presents a comprehensive fisheries performance system designed to assess the ecological sustainability of wild-caught seafood products in Europe.
-By integrating the three key impact 547 categories of seabed habitat impact, stock status, and bycatch risk of sensitive species, this system 548 offers a robust and nuanced evaluation of fishery sustainability at the ecosystem level.
-The approach 549 transcends traditional assessments focused solely on the status of harvested resources, providing a 550 more holistic view of the environmental impacts associated with different fishing practices.
-551 Moreover, provided it is employed in a mandatory way, this system empowers consumers, 552 policymakers, and industry stakeholders to make informed decisions, promoting sustainable fishing 553 554 practices that are crucial for the long-term health of marine ecosystems.
+This study presents a comprehensive fisheries performance system designed to assess the ecological sustainability of wild-caught seafood products in Europe.
+By integrating the three key impact categories of seabed habitat impact, stock status, and bycatch risk of sensitive species, this system offers a robust and nuanced evaluation of fishery sustainability at the ecosystem level.
+The approach transcends traditional assessments focused solely on the status of harvested resources, providing a more holistic view of the environmental impacts associated with different fishing practices.
+Moreover, provided it is employed in a mandatory way, this system could empower consumers, policymakers, and industry stakeholders to make informed decisions, promoting sustainable fishing practices that are crucial for the long-term health of marine ecosystems.
 Such a system could be rapidly deployed and could refer to all domestic and imported fresh and chilled fish products circulating on the EU market.
-Moreover, our scoring system effectively communicates the ecological risks of various fishing methods, it also incentivizes individual producers to make continuous improvements from low to high scores by, e.g., providing relevant information.
+Beside communicating the ecological risks associated with various fishing methods, our scoring system seeks to encourage individual producers to make continuous improvements from lower to higher scores by, e.g., providing relevant information.

 However, the study also acknowledges the limitations and challenges inherent in the proposed scoring system, particularly the balance between simplicity and scientific rigour.
-While the system provides valuable insights, further refinement and expansion are necessary to encompass a broader range of seafood products, including processed items and more sensitive species groups.
+While the system provides valuable insights, further refinement and expansion are necessary to encompass a broader range of seafood products, including processed and aquaculture items, and more sensitive species groups.
 Additionally, future efforts should explore the potential of consolidating the three indicators into a unified score, making the system more accessible and practical for end-users.

-565 Overall, this fisheries performance system represents a significant step forward in the effort to 566 promote sustainability in the seafood industry, contributing to ensure that marine resources are 567 managed responsibly for future generations.
+Overall, this fisheries performance system represents a significant step forward in the effort to promote sustainability in the seafood industry, contributing to ensuring that marine resources are managed responsibly for future generations, but its widespread implementation would require consensus and standardization among the involved parties.